Access token and SSH keys

 How to connect to GitHub using the SSH protocol and ssh-agent

-By default, Git connects to remotes using the HTTPS protocol which requires you to enter your username and password every time you run a command such as git pull or git push.
+By default, Git connects to remote repositories using HTTPS.
+With HTTPS, Git may ask for your username and password when you run commands such as git pull or git push.

-Using the SSH protocol, you can connect and authenticate to remote servers and services.
-With SSH keys, you can connect to GitHub without supplying your username or password with each visit.
+SSH lets you authenticate with a key instead.
+After you set up SSH keys, you can connect to GitHub without entering your username or password each time.

-First, check whether you have any existing SSH keys.
-To do this, open the terminal and enter
+First, check whether you already have SSH keys.
+Open the terminal and run:

 ls -al ~/.ssh

-If you don't have an existing public and private key pair, then generate a new SSH key.
+If you don't have an existing public and private key pair, generate a new SSH key.

 1. Open the terminal.

-2. Create a new SSH key with the provided email as a label by running the following command (substituting in your GitHub email address):
+2. Create a new SSH key with your GitHub email address:

 ssh-keygen -t ed25519 -C "your_email@example.com"

-3. Press Enter when prompted to "Enter a file in which to save the key" to accept the default file location.
+3. When prompted to "Enter a file in which to save the key", press Enter to accept the default file location.

 4. Enter a secure passphrase when prompted.